ATD Fourth World UK

 Reaching the hardest to reach: Many target-led services fail to reach the most disadvantaged people.
 We believe that families and individuals who have the most difficult lives hold the key to understanding and overcoming persistent poverty.
 They are at the heart of everything we do.

-At the same time, our Policy, Participation and Training Programme empowers people with experience of poverty to express their views and offer solutions to the problems affecting their lives while offering policy makers an invaluable insight into overcoming poverty from the bottom up.
+At the same time, our “Giving Poverty a Voice” programme empowers people with experience of poverty to express their views and offer solutions to the problems affecting their lives while offering policy makers an invaluable insight into overcoming poverty from the bottom up.

 OUR VISION is of a world without persistent poverty, where everyone is valued, can participate fully in society and fulfil their potential.